 Published:

-Swiss associations can collect payments cashlessly at festivals and events without expensive infrastructure or lengthy contracts.
-The three most common methods are a printed QR code with a payment page (from zero hardware costs), Tap to Pay on the smartphone (from approx. 1.5–1.7 % transaction fee) and a mobile card terminal (from approx. EUR 29 device costs).
-Which option suits your club event depends on the number of visitors, the average amount and the existing infrastructure.
+Swiss associations can collect cashless payments at festivals and events without expensive infrastructure or lengthy contracts.
+The three most common methods are a printed QR code with a payment page (from zero euros hardware costs), Tap to Pay on a smartphone (from approx. 1.5–1.7 % transaction fee), and a mobile card terminal (from approx. 29 EUR device costs).
+Which variant suits your association festival depends on the number of visitors, the average amount, and the existing infrastructure.

-This guide compares all three methods with concrete Swiss costs, shows you step by step how you can be ready to start in 30 minutes, and explains how the accounting is then cleanly fed into the club accounts.
+This guide compares all three methods with concrete Swiss costs, shows you step-by-step how to get ready to start in 30 minutes, and explains how the billing afterwards flows cleanly into the association's accounting.

-Payment behaviour in Switzerland has changed significantly.
-According to the Swiss Payment Monitor, most people prefer to pay cashlessly in everyday life – with a debit card, credit card, TWINT or mobile wallets such as Apple Pay and Google Pay.
-At a typical club event, however, cash still dominates in many places: visitors first have to go to the cash machine, helpers juggle change, and the treasurer counts coins late at night.
+Payment behavior in Switzerland has changed significantly.
+According to the Swiss Payment Monitor, the majority of the population prefers to pay cashless in everyday life – with debit card, credit card, TWINT, or mobile wallets such as Apple Pay and Google Pay.
+However, at typical association festivals, cash still dominates in many places: visitors have to go to the ATM beforehand, helpers juggle with change, and the cashier counts coins late in the evening.

-For clubs, there are three concrete advantages if they offer a digital payment option in addition to cash.
-First, revenue increases because visitors without cash still buy – in practice, average amounts are 15–30 % higher for cashless payments.
-Second, the effort is reduced: no organising change, no counting, no bank deposits.
-Third, the club receives complete digital accounting – helpful for the auditors and the general meeting.
+For associations, there are three concrete advantages when they offer a digital payment option in addition to cash.
+Firstly, revenues increase because visitors without cash still consume – experience shows that average amounts are 15–30 % higher for cashless payments.
+Secondly, the effort decreases: no organizing change, no counting, no bank deposits.
+Thirdly, the association receives a complete digital billing – helpful for the auditing body and the general assembly.

-Important: cashless does not mean cashless-only.
-Most clubs are best served by a hybrid model – continue to accept cash, but also offer one or two digital payment options.
+Important: Cashless does not mean cashless-only.
+Most associations do best with a hybrid model – continuing to accept cash, but additionally offering one or two digital payment methods.

-For Swiss clubs, three practical methods are available at the event.
-Each has its sweet spot – depending on budget, visitor numbers and technical know-how.
+For Swiss associations, three practical methods are available at festivals.
+Each has its sweet spot – depending on budget, number of visitors, and technical know-how.

 2.1 QR code with payment page

-A QR code takes the visitor to a mobile payment page where they choose their preferred payment method – TWINT, credit card, PostFinance, Apple Pay or Google Pay.
-The club prints the QR code and sticks it to the stall, the menu or next to the cash desk.
+A QR code leads the visitor to a mobile payment page where they choose their preferred payment method – TWINT, credit card, PostFinance, Apple Pay, or Google Pay.
+The association prints the QR code and sticks it to the stand, the menu, or next to the cash register.
 Hardware costs: zero.
-The only requirement: the visitor needs a smartphone.
+Symbol requirement: The visitor needs a smartphone.

 There are two variants.
-With a QR code with a fixed amount (e.g. «Beer EUR 5» or «Sausage EUR 8»), the visitor only has to tap «Pay».
-With a QR code with a free amount, the visitor enters the amount themselves – more flexible, but a little slower at the stall.
+For a QR code with a fixed amount (e.g. «Beer EUR 5» or «Bratwurst EUR 8»), the visitor only taps on «Pay».
+For a QR code with a free amount, the visitor enters the amount themselves – more flexible, but slightly slower at the stand.

-The key difference from a pure TWINT QR: a payment page accepts several payment methods.
-Visitors without TWINT – for example tourists, older guests or cross-border commuters – can still pay.
-Providers such as Payrexx or other Swiss payment service providers (PSPs) offer such multi-payment-method QRs.
+The decisive difference to a pure TWINT-QR: A payment page accepts several payment methods.
+Visitors without TWINT – such as tourists, older guests, or cross-border commuters – can still pay.
+Providers such as Payrexx or other Swiss Payment Service Providers (PSP) offer such multi-payment-method QR codes.

-Tap to Pay, also known as SoftPOS, turns an NFC-capable smartphone into a card terminal.
+Tap to Pay, also known as SoftPOS, transforms an NFC-enabled smartphone into a card terminal.
 The helper enters the amount in the app, the visitor holds their card or smartphone to the device.
-Credit and debit cards (Visa, Mastercard), TWINT and mobile wallets (Apple Pay, Google Pay, Samsung Pay) are accepted.
-No additional hardware is required – just the app on a compatible device.
+Credit and debit cards (Visa, Mastercard), TWINT, and mobile wallets (Apple Pay, Google Pay, Samsung Pay) are accepted.
+Additional hardware is not required – only the app on a compatible device.

-At present, several Swiss providers offer Tap to Pay solutions, including Payrexx (Android), SumUp and Worldline.
-Availability for iPhone depends on whether Apple has approved the NFC interface in Switzerland for the respective provider – this changes constantly.
-Check before the event whether your device is compatible.
+Currently, several Swiss providers offer Tap to Pay solutions, including Payrexx (Android), SumUp, and Worldline.
+Availability for iPhone depends on whether Apple has released the NFC interface in Switzerland for the respective provider – this is constantly changing.
+Check before the festival if your device is compatible.

 2.3 Mobile card terminal

-A classic mobile card terminal (e.g. from SumUp, Worldline or via a PSP such as Payrexx) accepts contactless and chip payments.
-The devices work on battery and mobile network (4G/SIM) or Bluetooth to the smartphone.
-For clubs with high throughput – for example a food and drink stall with several hundred guests – a terminal is often the most robust solution, because it works independently of the helper's smartphone and also works reliably with weak Wi‑Fi.
+A classic mobile card terminal (e.g. from SumUp, Worldline, or via a PSP like Payrexx) accepts contactless and chip payments.
+The devices work via battery and mobile network (4G/SIM) or Bluetooth to the smartphone.
+For associations with high throughput – such as a festival catering service with several hundred guests – a terminal is often the most robust solution because it operates independently of the helper's smartphone and works reliably even with weak Wi-Fi.

-The device costs range depending on the provider between EUR 29 and 399 (purchase) or can be hired for individual events.
+Depending on the provider, device costs range between 29 and 399 EUR (purchase) or can be rented for individual events.
 In addition, there are transaction fees of typically 1.3–1.7 % depending on the payment method and provider.

-3. Comparison table: Which method suits your event?
+3. Comparison table: Which method suits your festival?

-The following table compares the three methods on the basis of the most important criteria for a typical Swiss club event.
+The following table compares the three methods based on the most important criteria for a typical Swiss association event.

 Criterion | QR code (payment page) | Tap to Pay (SoftPOS) | Mobile card terminal |